aabouzaid/fix-ubuntu-for-arabic-user/README.md

 * Add more fixes?
 * There is no logging yet.
 * Port the app to Python?
 (Most probably with new version of [Simply Ubuntu](http://simplyubuntu.com/) book).
-* And for sure translate it into Arabic!
+* And for sure translate the UI into Arabic!

 About.